OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-13.md

 ## Acts 13:41

 > ‘Look, you scoffers,
-> be amazed and vanish,
+> look in wonder and vanish,
 > for I am going to do something in your days
 > that you would never believe,
 > even if someone told you.’”